Protect Your Loved Ones From Fake Pharmacy Sites and Dangerous Counterfeit Drugs

 AWARxE wants consumers to know that the safest way to purchase prescription medications online is to look for the VIPPS® (Verified Internet Practice Pharmacy Sites) seal, and check the VIPPS list at AWARxE to make sure the site is listed there.
 VIPPS-accredited sites are in agreement with all federal and state regulations and NABP safety standards.
 Some VIPPS-accredited sites may even offer discount prescription programs to help offset the cost of medications.

-More information about the Not Recommended sites is available in the quarterly NABP Internet Drug Outlet Identification Program Progress Report for State and Federal Regulators.
-The April 2012 report is available for download from the AWARxE website.
+More information about the Not Recommended sites is available in the [updated 2017] NABP Internet Drug Outlet Identification Program Progress Report for State and Federal Regulators (PDF document).

 About the Author